zonneplan/KiBot/README.md

                                      The replacement pattern can contain %n for the inner layer number and %N for the layer number.
                                      Example '.g%n'.
         - `mirror_plot`: [boolean=false] Plot mirrored.
-        - `output`: [string='%f-%i%v.%x'] Output file name, the default KiCad name if empty.
+        - `output`: [string='%f-%i%I%v.%x'] Output file name, the default KiCad name if empty.
 Affected by global options.
         - `pen_number`: [number=1] [1,16] Pen number.
         - `pen_speed`: [number=20] [1,99] Pen speed.
         - `pen_width`: [number=15] [0,100] Pen diameter in MILS, useful to fill areas.
 However, it is in mm in HPGL files.